-- act as an advocate supporting UKRI's vision and the importance of research and innovation to society and the economy. - contribute to the development and implementation of overall UKRI strategy, including through encouraging collaborative working across UKRI and across research and innovation communities, and as required, providing advice to the UKRI Board. - provide expertise in the development and delivery of the council's long-term strategy by developing the Strategic Delivery Plan for submission to the UKRI Executive Committee and UKRI Board for approval; - provide independent scrutiny, challenge and support to the Executive Chair to ensure the effective delivery of the council's mission, including: - the correct balance of the investment portfolio and delivery of outputs and outcomes; - distribution of funding between areas within a council's field of activity and expertise; - oversight, development, and management of institutes, facilities and major investments within their area of activity and expertise. - advising the Executive Chair in managing risk in relation to large investments, and where applicable Institutes - the effective use of peer review. - The effective use of wider influence and levers to foster a thriving research and innovation system - utilise its collective expertise and influence to help grow connectivity between the Council's business and other domains across UKRI. - keep under review the structure and scope of its Council sub-committees, minimise their number, ensure their use is as simple as practicable, and keeps as much business within the Council as possible.
+- Act as an advocate supporting UKRI's vision and the importance of research and innovation to society and the economy. - Contribute to the development and implementation of overall UKRI strategy, including through encouraging collaborative working across UKRI and across research and innovation communities, and as required, providing advice to the UKRI Board. - Provide expertise in the development and delivery of the council's long-term strategy by developing the Strategic Delivery Plan for submission to the UKRI Executive Committee and UKRI Board for approval; - Provide independent scrutiny, challenge and support to the Executive Chair to ensure the effective delivery of the council's mission, including: - the correct balance of the investment portfolio and delivery of outputs and outcomes; - distribution of funding between areas within a council's field of activity and expertise; - oversight, development, and management of institutes, facilities and major investments within their area of activity and expertise. - advising the Executive Chair in managing risk in relation to large investments, and where applicable Institutes - the effective use of peer review. - The effective use of wider influence and levers to foster a thriving research and innovation system - utilise its collective expertise and influence to help grow connectivity between the Council's business and other domains across UKRI. - keep under review the structure and scope of its Council sub-committees, minimise their number, ensure their use is as simple as practicable, and keeps as much business within the Council as possible. - be responsible for additional Council-specific activities as set out in the Higher Education Act and the UKRI Delegations Framework.